andifalk/secure-oauth2-oidc-workshop/setup/README.md

 If you have Docker installed then setting up Keycloak is quite easy.

-To install, configure and run Keycloak
+To configure and run Keycloak using docker

 1. Open a new command line terminal window
 2. Change directory to subdirectory _setup_keycloak_ of the workshop repository
+3. Open and edit the script _run_keycloak_docker.sh_ or _run_keycloak_docker.bat_ (depending on your OS) and adapt the value for _WORKSHOP_HOME_ to your local workshop repository directory
-3. Execute script _run_keycloak_docker.sh_ or _run_keycloak_docker.bat_ (depending on your OS)
+3. Save and execute the script _run_keycloak_docker.sh_ or _run_keycloak_docker.bat_ (depending on your OS)

-After you see the line _Started 590 of 885 services_ Keycloak is configured and running.
+Wait until the docker container has been started completely.
+When you see the line _Started 590 of 885 services_, then Keycloak is configured and running.
 Now open your web browser and navigate to [localhost:8080/auth/admin](http://localhost:8080/auth/admin) and login using the credentials _admin_/_admin_.